oneforawe/react-ts/README.md

 * `npm install --force` (currently need to force due to linting dependency issues)
 * `cp ./src/config/secrets_template.ts ./src/config/secrets.ts` (create secrets file)
-* Optional: Set up an account with [WeatherAPI.com](https://www.weatherapi.com/), get an API key, and edit the secrets file to include the API key as a string.
-  Otherwise, the weather component will not show weather reports.
+* Optional: Set up an account with [WeatherAPI.com](https://www.weatherapi.com/), get an API key, and edit the secrets file to include the API key as a string, otherwise the weather component will not show weather reports.
 * `npm start`

 ## Creation of the Repo